deta/cloud-docs/docs/micros/about.md

 Every Micro you use gets its own sandboxed Linux VM.
 Nobody can access your code and VM but you.

-You are suppose to interact with the filesystem, it's not a security vulnerability.
+You are supposed to interact with the filesystem, it's not a security vulnerability.

 Each program has a key and secret keys set in the environment, these are specific to your program and not the DETA system.
 Make sure to not share them to keep your own data safe.